 Jim Olterman Scholarship Award – Request for Applications

-The Colorado Chapter of The Wildlife Society (CCTWS), in cooperation with Robin Olterman, annually request applications for the Jim Olterman Scholarship Award, to honor Jim and his contributions to Colorado’s wildlife legacy.
+The Colorado Chapter of the Wildlife Society (CCTWS), in cooperation with Robin Olterman, are requesting applications for the Jim Olterman Scholarship Award, to honor Jim and his contributions to Colorado’s wildlife legacy.

 The Jim Olterman Scholarship Award is offered annually to encourage and support an upper-level Colorado college student in the pursuit of a career in wildlife biology and management.
-The recipient will receive $500 and a plaque, and is recognized at the annual CCTWS Annual meeting in February.
+The recipient will receive $1000 and a plaque, and will be recognized at the CCTWS Annual meeting

 Jim Olterman, a Colorado Division of Wildlife Senior Terrestrial Biologist and pilot, died in a plane crash on September 4, 2002, while conducting aerial fish stocking operations in the Sangre de Cristo Mountains in southeastern Colorado.
 During the crash, Jim’s actions saved the life of a CDOW hatchery technician flying with him.